Hgoatly/Discover-Skane/README.md

 4. User Stories 6 and 10 are concerned with finding cultural activities in Skåne.
 The 'City and Culture' section details recommended cultural activites in the cities of Malmö, Helsingborg and Lund, and displays them on a series of maps with custom markers.
 Usually, the custom markers display as marker clusters on these maps.
 In these images, the zoom level of the maps has been changed so that some of the custom markers are visible.
+Screenshots of the infowindows can be found in the [testing.md](testing.md) file.

 - Screenshot of the City and Culture cards with the images displayed.